nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Resetting hidden columns : `reset`

-Resets the columns in the table to the default view with *all* columns visible.
+Resets the columns in the table to the full view with *all* columns visible.

-Use this when you have called `showonly` or `hideonly` on the table!
+[comment]: <> (Use this when you have called `showonly` or `hideonly` on the table!)

 Format: `reset`

-Note:
 * Any input entered after the `reset` command will be ignored.
 * This command is different from the `list` command in that it does not affect the list of residents being displayed.
-  * However, both commands cause the full set of resident fields to be displayed in the table.
+    * However, both commands cause the full set of resident fields (i.e. the full set of columns) to be displayed in the table.

 [↑ Back to Top](#welcome-to-rc4hdb-user-guide)